by Angela Lauria October 2, 2020

 Build a Client Conversion Funnel

-In this episode Dr. Angela teaches you how to build a book funnel that gets you clients.
+In this episode Dr. Angela teaches you how to build a client conversion funnel that gets you clients.
 Giving your book away to as many people as possible is the key.

 Listen To The Show: